Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Bide Your Time (Level 10):** Once per day, you can use the Swashbuckler's Bide Your Time feature.

-**Associated Disciplines (Level 1):** You can take powers from the Rogue list, and from one of the following disciplines:
+**Associated Disciplines (Level 1):** You can take powers from one of the following disciplines:

 * Rapier's Point.
 * Blades in the Dark.

+## Dabbles in Sylvanry

+Sylvan multiclass.

+**Requirements:** You cannot take this kit if you belong to the Sylvan class, or if you already have a secondary class.

+**Spirit's Mantle (Level 1):** You belong to the Sylvan class (along with any other classes that you belong to), with Sylvan becoming your "secondary class".
+You gain the following benefits:

+* Choose a rampage power.
+Once per encounter, you can use that power.

+**Sylvan Skills (Level 5):** You become trained in a skill of your choice from the Sylvan class skills.

+**Favored Terrain (Level 10):** Permanently choose one Favored Terrain.
+You get its benefits.

+**Associated Disciplines (Level 1):** You can take powers from one of the following disciplines:

+* Red in Tooth and Claw.
+* Strong Bidding.
+* Frontline Fighting.

 ## Dabbles in Wizardry